fbpx

 How to prune tomato plants

-Mr. Coleman grows his tomatoes in a greenhouse and uses overhead supports at eight feet to train the vines upwards.
-If you can rig up an overhead support, that’s just dandy, but the typical home gardener can get by just fine with a nice tall stake which stands at least 6 feet above ground.
+Mr. Coleman grows his tomatoes in a greenhouse and uses eight-foot overhead supports to train the vines upwards.
+If you can rig up overhead support, that’s just dandy, but the typical home gardener can get by just fine with a nice tall stake that stands at least 6 feet above the ground.

 prune tomato plants